cloneofsimo/policy-optimization-torch/README.md

 ## Note
 Using the original definition from the paper proposing [GAE](https://arxiv.org/abs/1506.02438), $\lambda>0$ has the same value as 5.
-By their definition, setting $\lambda = 0$ yields 4.
+By their definition, setting $\lambda=0$ yields 4.
 But we can see that this is not the case if we evauate using 5.
 It's not a big deal, because this shenanigan happend since ${0}^{0}$ is not well defined.
 Follow equation (16) from the paper for more details.